Battles of the Kinarot Valley: Samakh (Tzemah)

-On the same day, Syrian aircraft bombed the Israeli village Kinneret and the regional school Beit Yerah, on the southwestern shore of the Sea of Galilee.
+On the same day, Syrian aircraft bombed the Israeli village Kinneret and the regional Beit Yerah School, on the southwestern shore of the Sea of Galilee.
 By evening, Samakh (Tzemah) had fallen and a new Israeli defensive line was set up in the Deganias, facing the Syrian counterparts.
 At night, a Palmach company from Yiftach's 3rd Battalion attempted to recapture Samakh's police station.
 They stealthily reached the school next to the station, but the assault on the actual fort was warded off.
-On the morning of 19 May, a message was sent from Sha'ar HaGolan and Masada that they were preparing for an evacuation, although when the order was given to stay put, the villages had already been abandoned, mostly to Afikim.
+On the morning of 19 May, a message was sent from Sha'ar HaGolan and Masada that they were preparing for an evacuation; when the order was given to stay put, the villages had already been abandoned, most defenders retreating to Afikim.
 In the morning, when the villagers carried out an order to return to their positions, local Arabs were already present at the location.
 The Syrian troops then captured the villages without a fight, and proceeded to loot and destroy them.
 Aharon Israeli wrote that an order was given not to disclose the flight of Masada and Sha'ar HaGolan's residents, but this became clear as fire and smoke rose from the villages, and hurt the morale of the Israelis making defensive preparations in the Deganias.

 The counterattack on the police station failed but delayed the Syrian attack on the Deganias by twenty-four hours.
 In the evening of 19 May, a delegation from the Deganias arrived in Tel Aviv to ask for reinforcements and heavy weapons.
 One of its members later wrote that David Ben-Gurion told them he could not spare them anything, as "The whole country is a front line".
 He also wrote that Yigael Yadin, the Chief Operations Officer of the Haganah, told him that there was no alternative to letting the Arabs approach to within twenty to thirty meters of the gates of Degania and fight their tanks in close combat.
 Yadin prepared reinforcements, and gave an order: "No point should be abandoned.
 [You] must fight at each site".
-He and Ben-Gurion argued over where to send the Yishuv's only battery of four pre-World War I 65 mm mountain guns (nicknamed "Napoleonchikim"), which had no proper sights.
+He and Ben-Gurion argued over where to send the Yishuv's only battery of four pre-World War I 65 mm mountain guns, nicknamed "Napoleonchikim", which had no proper sights.
 Ben-Gurion wanted to send them to Jerusalem, but Yadin insisted that they be sent to the Kinarot valley, and Ben-Gurion eventually agreed.